ikvmnet/ikvm/docs/tools/ikvmc.md

 # ikvmc Tool

+> The `ikvmc` tool is considered an advanced option and it is recommended that new projects use the `IkvmReference` for the .NET SDK for most use cases.

-The `ikvmc` tool converts Java bytecode to .NET dll's and exe's.
+The `ikvmc` tool converts Java bytecode to .NET DLL and EXE files.

 - [Usage](#usage)
 - [Options](#options)